 The following policies and regulations are specific to residential living and campus safety.
-All Belmont students who reside in or visit our residential facilities are expected to abide by these policies.
+All Belmont students whoreside in orvisitour residential facilities are expected to abide by these policies.
 Furthermore, students are expected to govern themselves according to the Community Commitments, as well as state, federal and local laws.
+The same policies and expectations extend to students residing in any off-campus housing location leased by Belmont.
 Any alterations in these policies will be published in an addendum that will be provided to you and also published on the Residence Life website.